-Remaining construction performance obligations represent the remaining transaction price of firm orders for which work has not been performed and exclude unexercised contract options.
-As of June 30, 2020, the aggregate amount of the transaction price allocated to remaining performance obligations was \$1.53 billion.
+Remaining construction performance obligations represent the remaining transaction price of firm orders for which work has not been performed and excludes unexercised contract options.
+As of March 31, 2020, the aggregate amount of the transaction price allocated to remaining performance obligations was \$1.62 billion.
 The Company expects to recognize revenue on approximately 80-85% of the remaining performance obligations over the next 12 months, with the remaining recognized thereafter.
 Our service maintenance agreements are generally one-year renewable agreements.
-We have adopted the practical expedient that allows us to not include service maintenance contracts with a total term of less than one year; therefore, we do not report unfulfilled performance obligations for service maintenance agreements.
+We have adopted the practical expedient that allows us to not include service maintenance contracts less than one year, therefore we do not report unfulfilled performance obligations for service maintenance agreements.